Maths at Walton Hall Academy

 Maths in Key Stage 4 is an important transition between the broad and dynamic curriculum in Key Stage 3 and the Functional Life Skills that are developed in Key Stage 5.
 Students follow the Edexcel Functional Skills accreditation which runs from Entry Level 1 to 3 and progresses onto Level 1 and Level 2 or AQA GCSE maths curriculum.
-These courses provide practical methods to inspire students to engage with topics on Number, Measure Shape and Space and Data Handling.
-Formative assessments are held at the end of each topic with controlled assessments taking place in March for Entry levels and at different assessment points throughout the year for level 1 and 2.
+These courses provide practical methods to inspire students to engage with topics on number, measure, shape, space and data handling.
+Formative assessments take place at the end of each topic with controlled assessments taking place in March for Entry levels and at different assessment points throughout the year for levels 1 and 2.
 GCSE examinations are sat in May/June.
-Every effort is made to ensure that students feel enabled and confident throughout their final tests.
+Every effort is made to ensure that students feel enabled, confident and prepared for their final tests.
 Readers can be provided and extra time can be applied for if necessary.

 We have a real focus on filling the gaps in learners’ knowledge in maths.
-This ensures that learners will become confident in their own abilities and they can develop the ability to apply these skills later in life.
+This ensures that learners will become confident in their own abilities and enables them to develop the ability to apply these skills later in life.

-Miss Wilson and Ms Bester’s group follow mathematics units from the Pearson Personal Progress qualification where they work to develop number, shape, space and measure skills through practical and real life situations.
+The students who follow our seekers pathway complete Personal Progress units where maths is incorporated into core skills lessons.
+Students work to develop number, shape, space and measure skills through more practical and real life situations.

 Key Stage 5

 In our Post 16 provision we see maths as crucial to enabling all of our learners to be as independent as possible throughout their lives.
-Our main aim in this subject is to consolidate the learning and skills that have been developed through previous school years and extend them further looking specifically at applying them to practical and life situations.
+Our main aim in this subject is to consolidate the learning and skills that have been developed through previous school years and to extend them further, looking specifically at applying them to practical and real life situations.